 Christian has struggled with sobriety.
 At a young age, he turned to heroin as a coping mechanism for working long hours in the restaurant world.
 Drug abuse is rampant amongst chefs.
 Christian lost both of his parents to cancer years apart yet years before he himself became a parent.
 The 10 year relationship with their mother, also an addict, was strenuous and yet they stayed together for the children.
 They ended their relationship and Christian began a path towards recovery.
 At the brink of giving up again, he reached out to his children’s mother, also on a path to recovery and now living in Fredericksburg.
 She bought Christian a bus ticket and he immediately checked into a men’s shelter, entered a Methadone program and obtained two part time jobs.
 He managed to balance everything while stepping in to watch his boys while their mother worked.

-My then boyfriend and I chose to rescue our favorite local coffee shop after it announced it was going out of business.
+My then boyfriend and I chose to rescue our favorite local coffee shop – High Point Coffee – after they announced they were going out of business.
 We learned the news one day (12/9/2017), called the necessary influencers day two (12/10/2017) and day three (12/11/2017) we opened the shop.
 Katora Coffee was born!

 After a large corporate layoff and an emergency spinal surgery – we took all that we had to assume control.
 At the heart of our coffee shop, we are a blended family with 3 amazing children.
 My 401k kept us afloat with personal expenses and helped us to secure business permits, make lease deposits, pay payroll and purchase inventory.

 At the foundation we support healthy living and offer vegetarian, vegan and gluten free dining.
 We are the only downtown cafe to be 100% vegetarian and this is something we NEVER plan on changing.
 Our plant-based milk options include unsweetened almond, soy, coconut and oat… and we’re always testing new ones!